denis-ev/VivumLab/docs/dev/Developer-Tips.md

-`chore` - describes necessary, though possibly annoying changes `cleanup` - cleaning or consolidating code `documentation` - improvements or changes to documentation `duplicate` - labels something as it previously exists.
+`chore` - describes necessary, though possibly annoying changes `cleanup` - cleaning or consolidating code `documentation` - improvements or changes to documentation `duplicate` - may be a duplicate/ may previously exist.
 The core team will review these, regularly `enhancement` - new feature or request; not necessarily relating to a service `future release` - this should only be used by the Core team `good first issue` - this should only be used by the Core team